dpbenalcazar/ArtificialDilation/README.md

 im2 = change_dilation(im1, dil2, pupil_xyr, iris_xyr)
 ```

-The arguments pupil_xyr is the circular segmentation of the pupil in im1, with the format: (xp, yp, rp).
+The argument pupil_xyr is the circular segmentation of the pupil in im1, with the format: (xp, yp, rp).
 Where (xp, yp) is the center of the circle that best fits the pupil and rp is the pupil radius.
 Likewise, iris_xyr is the circular segmentation of the iris, with the format: (xi, yi, ri).

 The script speed_test.py evaluates the processing time of the function when synthesizing 100 images: